We realize there’s a huge amount of information below; and it may appear that we’re a bit hard-nosed…

 Honestly, we’d rather not have to publish this page.
-However, from a liability standpoint, we have to provide this information so everyone knows what to expect.
-We also have to publish policies and rules that are consistent with our insurance requirements, and our obligations pursuant to the many permits we need for the various events.
+However, from a liability standpoint, we must provide this information so everyone knows what to expect.
+The below policies and rules are consistent with our insurance requirements, and our obligations pursuant to numerous event permits.
 Thank you for your patience and understanding.

 Rules for Riding on Planet Ultra (in Addition to Everything Else On This Page and All Event-Specific Rules)

 1) All riders must pay the event entry fee, and late fee if applicable, and sign the official event waiver without any modification.

 2) All riders must carry and/or wear the official event ID (number plate, wristband and/or helmet number) provided at check-in.
 Riders without the ID may be refused support.
 “Bandit riders” will be banned from future Planet Ultra events, as will the person who brought the bandit if we know who you are.